 For those who are ages 65 and older, healthcare needs can evolve and rapidly change over time.
 Open enrollment gives you a chance to look at your plan’s benefits and ensure they still meet your needs, medications, preferred doctors, and budget.

 While you may be content with your current plan, insurance plans can, unfortunately, change every year.
 Medicare Advantage and Part D prescription drug plans can adjust their benefits, networks, and costs annually.
-Use open enrollment to compare the latest offerings and ensure you’re getting the best value based on your needs.
+Use the Annual Open Enrollment Period to compare the latest offerings and ensure you’re getting the best value based on your needs.

 How to Prepare for the Medicare Open Enrollment Period